 |Creation||19 Brighstar 632 LE|

 In the Horgon Era, nearly half a million hobgoblins left Kriav.
-The hobgoblins were a serious threat to Kriav's two great elven empires, Gwildath and Marchenir.
-These elven empires, usually at odds with one another, were in agreement on one thing, the hobgoblin population needed to be controlled.
+A serious threat to Kriav's two great elven empires, Gwildath and Marchenir, they were sent to another world.
+Usually at odds with one another, these two empires were in agreement on one thing, the hobgoblin population needed to be controlled.
 In the lands of the Gwildath, they encouraged the hobgoblins, sometimes at the end of a blade, to make the crossing to a land better suited for them.

 The hobgoblin migration from Kriav to the world Bal-Kriav was done along feywild fuses.
 Finding themselves in the eastern tracts of Gwaellurth, some pushed westward founding Carororn on 7 Witchrite 571 HE.
 More followed, a steady stream of hobgoblins leaving one world for another.
 This continued into the First Epoch, ending with the rise of Rúmil.
 This elven empire, with bloodlines to Gwildath, themselves colonists of a sort, did not like the idea of their distant kin dumping their problems on lands they coveted.
 They went to war with the hobgoblins razing the towns around these rifts, burning down slave markets, and ridding Gwaellurth to Malig of hobgoblin influence.
 Gwaellurth's feywild fuses were permanently closed.
 Fifteen hundred years of use had left its mark on Bal-Kriav, with hobgoblins fanning out across the surface and some finding home in the Underdark.